Ok, so let’s just get WordPress 101 out of the way.

 Most people feel very confused, or even intimidated when they first look at their WordPress Dashboard, so let’s talk about that for a minute.
 Along the left hand side of your dashboard will be quite a few tabs, each one trying to tell you what it does.
 Here is a shot of the top quarter of Raging River’s dashboard…

-Yeah I have a lot of stuff going on, and at first glance my dashboard will discourage all but the strong hearted, and the experienced.
+At first glance my dashboard will discourage all but the strong hearted, and the experienced.
 The thing to remember is that you can ignore the majority of these.
 Some of these tabs have to do with basic settings, some with pictures and images, others with features added by the Theme itself.
 And finally an awful lot of the tabs are features added by plugins.

 The good news?
 You do not have to know what they all do, at least not in the beginning.
 All you need to know are the ones you need in order to write a new page, or post, or to edit existing ones.